persianturtle/popupjs/README.md

 _function_

 A function that will be executed immediately before a popup opens.
 The function will be passed in the event that opened the popup.
+If the `beforeOpen` function returns `false`, the popup will not open.

 `afterOpen`